flashlightministries/oilforlight/_posts/2016-03-16-effeminate-self-mutilator.md

 [On the topic of sex-change surgery.
 Express heard-brokenness and love.]

 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body (1Co 6:19-20).

+[Finally, expose how the cult arises from the reprobate mind.
+Satan separates people from God and then fills them with lies]

 Even him, whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness (2Th 2:9–12 KJV).